 ”We may look back at the antibiotic era as just a passing phase in the history of medicine, an era when a great natural resource was squandered, and the bugs proved smarter than the scientists” – Cannon G. 1995

-Today’s microbiologists acknowledge the human body as a microbiome – a bacterial cloud living inside another – in which the diversity of species correlates with the health of the host.
+Today’s microbiologists acknowledge the human body as a microbiome – a bacterial cloud living inside another – in which the diversity of species correlates with health of the host.

-We need to learn from the hunter-gatherer tribe in the Amazon who carry natural resistance to disease and infections because of their uniquely rich microbiome.
+We need to learn from the hunter-gatherer tribe in the Amazon who carry a natural resistance to disease and infections because of their uniquely rich microbiome.
 Some progressive practitioners are shifting therapeutic focus to bacterial versatility with novel approaches like fermented diets, probiotics and fecal transplants.

 A 1978 Science Digest article that extolled silver as the “best all-around germ fighter that kills over 650 disease-causing organisms… and it is absolutely non-toxic,” was largely ignored at the time because everyone believed in the modern antibiotic age.
 Today silver is wiping out superbugs in modern lab conditions, the same superbugs that antibiotics are already powerless against.

 Adopting grandma’s antimicrobial wisdom such as silver and other natural alternatives (see below) can help us regain our resistance against most common and exotic infections.
-The key is to try and avoid the next antibiotic prescription unless the situation is acute and life-threatening so that the body can start to rebuild its own defense system.
+The key is to try and avoid the next antibiotic prescription unless the situation is acute and life threatening, so that the body can start rebuild its own defense system.
 Often healthy eating and lifestyle habits that bring us into contact with a broader world of bacteria (such as gardening or carousing with nature or other living species) may help us avoid those infections in the first place, by propping our own natural resistance.